-Coconut oil – coconut oil has a antibacterial and antifungal properties which is helpful in pain and itching.
+Coconut oil – Coconut oil is one of the best oils which has a antibacterial and antifungal properties which is helpful in pain and itching.
 Apply oil to the area regularly for a few days to see the affect.

 Aloe Vera – Applying aloe gel to the inflamed area can bring some instant relief.
 You can use fresh Aloe Vera from plant leave.
 Just avoid anything with artificial fragrances and chemicals

 Warm water sitz bath – A warm water sitz bath can also be very helpful.
 This includes soaking your bottom in a tub full of warm water.
 Adding half a cup of raw apple cider vinegar is also recommended.
 You can use a special sits bath tub for this, the tub is easily available in most of the medical stores.
 You can also order them online.